VA Dependency and Indemnity Compensation (DIC) Rates for 2022

-Dependency and Indemnity Compensation (DIC) is a tax-free, monthly benefit paid to a surviving spouse, children, and sometimes parents of a veteran whose death was related to military service or a service-connected condition.
-Survivors are not paid the same monthly amount that the veteran was receiving at their time of death.
-DIC has its own exclusive rates (see section below).
+Dependency and Indemnity Compensation, or (DIC), is a tax-free, monthly benefit paid to a surviving spouse, children, and sometimes parents of a veteran whose death was related to military service or a service-connected condition.
+Notably, however, survivors are not paid the same monthly amount that the veteran was receiving at their time of death.

 - “The servicemember died while on active duty, active-duty training, or inactive duty training;” or

 - The veteran passed away due to a service-connected condition; or